 4) It’s good for your waistline.

-A 5-year study in Spain looked at the effects of a high-calorie, high-fat Mediterranean diet (including a liter/week of extra-virgin olive oil!) on overweight adults.
+A 5-year study in Spain looked at the effects of eating high-calorie, high-fat, Mediterranean meals (including a liter/week of extra-virgin olive oil!) on overweight adults.
 The results?
-The high-fat diet did NOT cause weight gain… in fact, subjects in the olive oil group ended up with a slightly lower bodyweight than the control group.10
+The high-fat diet did NOT cause weight gain… in fact, subjects in the olive oil group ended up with slightly greater weight loss than the control group.10

 One more thing I’d like to share…